MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/4-exercise-implement-resiliency.md

 You've been asked to add resilience to the app, so that the `Store` service retries the backend service call if it fails.

-In this exercise, you add resiliency to an existing cloud-native app and test that your fix has worked.
+In this exercise, you add resiliency to an existing cloud-native app and test your fix.

 ## Open the development environment

 You can choose to use a GitHub codespace that hosts the exercise, or complete the exercise locally in Visual Studio Code.

-To use a **codespace** create a pre-configured GitHub Codespace with [this Codespace creation link](https://codespaces.new/MicrosoftDocs/mslearn-dotnet-cloudnative?devcontainer_path=.devcontainer%2Fdotnet-resiliency%2Fdevcontainer.json).
+To use a **codespace**, create a preconfigured GitHub Codespace with [this Codespace creation link](https://codespaces.new/MicrosoftDocs/mslearn-dotnet-cloudnative?devcontainer_path=.devcontainer%2Fdotnet-resiliency%2Fdevcontainer.json).

 GitHub takes several minutes to create and configure the codespace.
 When it's finished, you see the code files for the exercise.
 The code that's used for the remainder of this module is in the **/dotnet-resiliency** directory.